justinrgarrard/world-of-naevis.net/data/archetypes/fighter_warprince.md

 #### Techniques
 At 3rd level, you have mastered a set of combat techniques.
 Using a bonus action, you can empower one weapon attack each turn.

+* **Knockdown**: If your weapon attack deals damage, you may take the Shove action against the target.

 * **Lunge**: The range of your melee weapon attack increases by 5 feet.

-* **Knockdown**: If your weapon attack deals damage, you may take the Shove action against the target.

 * **Pin**: If your melee weapon attack deals damage, you may take the Grapple action against the target.

 * **Twin Strike**: You activate two-weapon fighting as part of this technique, making an attack against a creature.
 You can use this technique even when the melee weapons you are using aren't light.

-* **Versatile Shot**: Your ranged weapon attack does not suffer disadvantage for being at long range or melee range.
+* **Versatile Shot**: Your ranged weapon attack does not suffer disadvantage for being at long range or in melee range.

 #### Counter